drama17/techops/README.md

 ## 💬 Reflection

 This solution demonstrates an automated DevOps pipeline integrating Terraform, AWS EKS, Helm, and GitHub Actions.
 Key challenges included setting up the correct IAM permissions for GitHub Actions and configuring EKS access entries.
+With more time, enhancements would include:
+ - logging/monitoring (e.g., Prometheus/Grafana+ELK)
-With more time, enhancements would include logging/monitoring (e.g., Prometheus/Grafana), using IRSA and Vault for secrets, and optimizing cost by scaling node groups.
+ - using IRSA and Vault for secrets
+ - optimizing cost by scaling node groups, using saving plans
+ - creating DNS record for fine access
+ - adding CDN provider for better performance, redusing costs and better defense from DDOS and etc.

 ---